-The Basic Study Phase includes a common core of twelve modules in semester 1, 2 and 3.
+The Basic Study Phase includes a common core of fourteen modules in semester 1, 2 and 3.
 At the end of their second semester, students select one of currently seven Concentrations, with specialization courses running in semesters 3 and 4.
 The core modules can be studied in a German or an English track.
 Everything else is fully taught in English.

 The students spend their time abroad at one of our more than one hundred partner universities around the world.
 They also do an internship abroad.